epiverse-trace/readepi/README.md

 data = readepi(credentials.file, project.id="IBS_BHDSS", driver.name = "ODBC Driver 17 for SQL Server", table.name = table.names, fields = fields)

 # reading data from several tables and subsetting records across tables
+#note that first string in the records vector corresponds to the subject ID to be subset from the first table specified in the `table.name` argument and so on...
+When the ID column is not the first column in a table, use the `id.position`
 records = c("3,8,13", "1,2,3", "1")
 data = readepi(credentials.file, project.id="IBS_BHDSS", driver.name = "ODBC Driver 17 for SQL Server", table.name = table.names, records = records)

+# reading data from several tables and subsetting records and fields across tables
+fields = c("id,name,balance,created_by", "id,status,name", "id,name")
+records = c("3,8,13", "1,2,3", "1")
+data = readepi(credentials.file, project.id="IBS_BHDSS", driver.name = "ODBC Driver 17 for SQL Server", table.name = table.names, records = records, fields = fields)
 ```

 ## Development